siobhanlgorman/favoureats/README.md

 13. Final Deployment
 In Gitpod:
 * When development is complete in `settings.py` change the debug setting to: `DEBUG = False`
-* In settings.py add: `X_FRAME_OPTIONS = 'SAMEORIGIN'`
+* In settings.py add: `X_FRAME_OPTIONS = 'SAMEORIGIN'` which enables the summernote editor to work in Heroku.
 * In Heroku settings config vars change the DISABLE_COLLECTSTATIC value to 0 or delete if no more development will be undertaken??????????
 * Because DEBUG must be switched to True for development and False for production it is recommended that only manual deployment is used in Heroku.
 * To manually deploy click the button 'Deploy Branch'.
 The default 'main' option in the dropdown menu should be selected in both cases.
 When the app is deployed a message 'Your app was successfully deployed' will be shown.
 Click 'view' to see the deployed app in the browser.
 The live deployment of the project can be seen [here](https://favoureats.herokuapp.com/myrecipes/)

-Heroku settings
-* From the horizontal menu bar select 'Settings'.
-*

-Deployment

-In the top menu bar select 'Deploy'.
-In the 'Deployment method' section select 'Github' and click the connect to Github button to confirm.
-In the 'search' box enter the Github repository name for the project.
-Click search and then click connect to link the heroku app with the Github repository.
-The box will confirm that heroku is connected to the repository which in this case is Favoureats.
-Scroll down to select either automatic or manual deployment.
-For this project automatic deployment was selected.
-If you wish to choose automatic deployment select the button 'Enable Automatic Deploys'.
-This will rebuild the app every time a change is pushed to Github.
-If you wish to manually deploy click the button 'Deploy Branch'.
-The default 'Master' option in the dropdown menu should be selected in both cases.
-When the app is deployed a message 'Your app was successfully deployed' will be shown.
-Click 'view' to see the deployed app in the browser.
-The live deployment of the project can be seen here
-The app starts automatically and can be restarted by pressing the 'Run Program' button.
+## Local Deployment: Forking and Cloning

-Forking the Repository
+### Forking the Repository
-If you wish to fork the repository to make changes without affecting the original you can fork the repository
+If you wish to fork the repository to make changes without affecting the original you can fork it by navigating to the favoureats repository [at](https://github.com/siobhanlgorman/favoureats).
-@@ -250,7 +163,7 @@ Above the list of files click the dropdown code menu.
+* Above the list of files click the dropdown code menu.
-Select the https option and copy the link.
+* Select the https option and copy the link.
-Open the terminal.
+* Open the terminal.
-Change the current working directory to the desired destination location.
+* Change the current working directory to the desired destination location.
-Type the git clone command with the copied URL: git clone https://github.com/siobhanlgorman/favoureats.git.
+* Type the git clone command with the copied URL: `git clone https://github.com/siobhanlgorman/favoureats.git`.
-The app starts automatically and can be restarted by pressing the 'Run Program' button.
-Forking the Repository
-If you wish to fork the repository to make changes without affecting the original you can fork the repository

-Navigate to the Favoureats GitHub repository
-Click the 'Fork' button at the top right of the page.
+* Click the 'Fork' button at the top right of the page.
 A forked copy of the repository will appear in your Repositories page.
-Cloning the Repository
+### Cloning the Repository
-On Github navigate to the main page of the After the Party.
+* On Github navigate to the main page of Favoureats [at](https://github.com/siobhanlgorman/favoureats).
-Above the list of files click the dropdown code menu.
+* Above the list of files click the dropdown code menu.
-Select the https option and copy the link.
+* Select the https option and copy the link.
-Open the terminal.
+* Open the terminal.
-Change the current working directory to the desired destination location.
+* Change the current working directory to the desired destination location.
-Type the git clone command with the copied URL: git clone https://github.com/siobhanlgorman/After-the-Party.git.
+* Type the git clone command with the copied URL: `git clone https://github.com/siobhanlgorman/favoureats.git`.
-Press enter to create the local clone.
+* Press enter to create the local clone.

 # Credits